fmselab/ct-competition/index.md

 ### Input and output formats

-The benchmark models will be distributed in the CTWedge format (and others?).
+The benchmark models will be distributed in the CTWedge and ACTS formats.
 The tools must produce as output a file with the following format (TODO)

 ### Tool execution